-- CO1.
-Elucidate concepts related to software agents - CO2.
-Elucidate Concepts of agent learning and to design a software agent for a given problem - CO3.
+After the completion of this course, students will be able to: CO1.
+Elucidate concepts related to software agents CO2.
+Elucidate Concepts of agent learning and to design a software agent for a given problem CO3.
 Design mobile software agents that can tackle the problems of societal interest